 After a full day of rest, I have maintained and stressed that Dawa had to go down.
 This morning he was totally out.
 His blood pressure was low (I am not sure what blood pressure had to do with food poisoning).
 He will take with him our excess supplies brought mainly for camping.
 We have a kilo of lemons, kilo of sugar, one liter of oil, a full big bottle of ketchup, whole log of salami, two or three bags of porridge and a few kilos of macaroni.
 All that and one tent would be exactly what one porter would carry and we would not need these items as we would try to rely on teahouses along the way.
 The basic food they serve to the porters would be fine.
 So tonight we eat well, and tomorrow we go as three-person group.

 For the Nepalese Patrick Swayze the Kanchenjunga trek is over.
 How did he get sick?
-It turns out that during our last stop two days ago he had some home made rakish (local alcohol).
-The water in the weak alcohol were obviously contaminated and made him very sick.
+It turns out that during our last stop two days ago he had some home-made rakshi (local alcohol that I also enjoy).
+The water in the weak alcohol was obviously contaminated and made him very sick and he is one of the locals.
+Imagine if I had it!
+Wow!

 October 17, 2012

-This morning, it was still a toss whether Dawa would stay or go despite my insistence that he goes down.
+This morning, it was still a toss in Sangey’s mind whether Dawa would stay or go despite my insistence that he goes down.
 Finally, we paid him and he went down.
 He crossed the bridge and disappeared into the green hills below.

 We went the opposite way at 7am and immediately ascended 700m from the village.
 Then down a little and up another 1,000m.
 The total elevation gain in a short time was 1,800m to a kharka and a simple teahouse at 3,350m.
 During the last two hours of our ascent it started to rain again.
 The walking in the rain and clouds is getting old.
 This evening though, there was no rain so hopefully the weather will change.